argoproj-labs/hera/docs/examples/linear.md

 # Linear

-This example showcases how to structure a linear chain of tasks.
+This example showcases how to structure a linear chain of tasks

 ```python
 from hera import Task, Workflow